 Bag life: 3 – 5 years

 Perfumes can last you years without expiring but keep them out of direct sunlight and make sure the lid is on tightly, as air can contaminate the product causing it to oxidize.
 And if it starts to small a bit wrong, throw it!
-If you’re planing to replace yours, check out these bargain perfumes that smell like designer scents.
+If you’re planing to replace yours, check out the best perfumes of all time – and these perfume dupes that smell like designer scents.

 Bag life: 1-2 years